muhammadsyukrilUGM/pertanian-sultra/README.md

-# Leaflet Maps with Google Sheets
+# Leaflet Maps Pertanian Sultra
 Customize Leaflet maps with a linked Google Sheets template or CSV files and GeoJSON data on GitHub

 ![Preview](preview.jpg)